Rem Koolhaas

-Remment Lucas Koolhaas ([rɛm ˈkoːlɦaːs]; born 17 November 1944) is a Dutch architect, architectural theorist, urbanist and Professor in Practice of Architecture and Urban Design at the Graduate School of Design at Harvard University.
-He is often cited as a representative of Deconstructivism and is the author of Delirious New York: A Retroactive Manifesto for Manhattan.
+Remment Lucas Koolhaas ([rɛm ˈkoːlɦaːs]; born 17 November 1944) is a Dutch architect (Madelon Vriesendorp's husband), architectural theorist, urbanist and Professor in Practice of Architecture and Urban Design at the Graduate School of Design at Harvard University.
+He is often cited as a representative of deconstructivism and is the author of Delirious New York: A Retroactive Manifesto for Manhattan.

 He is seen by some as one of the significant architectural thinkers and urbanists of his generation, by others as a self-important iconoclast.
 In 2000, Rem Koolhaas won the Pritzker Prize.
 In 2008, Time put him in their top 100 of The World's Most Influential People.
 He was elected to the American Philosophical Society in 2014.

 Early life and career

 Remment Koolhaas was born on 17 November 1944 in Rotterdam, Netherlands, to Anton Koolhaas (1912–1992) and Selinde Pietertje Roosenburg (born 1920).
 His father was a novelist, critic, and screenwriter.
 His maternal grandfather, Dirk Roosenburg (1887–1962), was a modernist architect who worked for Hendrik Petrus Berlage, before opening his own practice.
 Rem Koolhaas has a brother, Thomas, and a sister, Annabel.
 His paternal cousin was the architect and urban planner Teun Koolhaas (1940–2007).
 The family lived consecutively in Rotterdam (until 1946), Amsterdam (1946–1952), Jakarta (1952–1955), and Amsterdam (from 1955).

 His father strongly supported the Indonesian cause for autonomy from the colonial Dutch in his writing.
 When the war of independence was won, he was invited over to run a cultural programme for three years and the family moved to Jakarta in 1952.
 "It was a very important age for me," Koolhaas recalls "and I really lived as an Asian."

 In 1969, Koolhaas co-wrote The White Slave, a Dutch film noir, and later wrote an unproduced script for American soft-porn king Russ Meyer.